List of countries and territories where Arabic is an official language: Israel

 Arabic was an official language of Mandatory Palestine and was retained as an official language when the State of Israel was founded in 1948.
 In 2018, the Knesset upgraded the status of Hebrew from official to State language of Israel, and gave Arabic a special status in the State by adopting the relevant Basic Law.
 The Basic Law: Israel as the Nation-State of the Jewish People (an Israeli Basic Law which specifies the nature of the State of Israel as the nation-state of the Jewish People) states in No. 4 (B) that "The Arabic language has a special status in the state; Regulating the use of Arabic in state institutions or by them will be set in law."
 The law declares in No. 4 (C): "This clause does not harm the status given to the Arabic language before this law came into effect."
 The law was adopted by the Knesset 62 in favor, 55 against and two abstentions on 19 July 2018.

 Arabic is an indigenous language in the territory which form the state of Israel and which is still the lingua franca of Arab citizens of Israel as well as of Arab foreigners (especially Palestinians who have only a Palestinian Authority passport, not recognized by many countries.
 Thus, they consider Palestinians stateless).
-In addition, Arabic is spoken by Arab Jews in Israel who immigrated from different Arab countries to Israel (as Aliyah) and got the Israeli citizenship according to the Israeli Nationality Law of 1952.
+In addition, Arabic is spoken by Jews in Israel who immigrated from different Arab countries to Israel (as Aliyah) and got the Israeli citizenship according to the Israeli Nationality Law of 1952.

-Arabic name is shown on some Arabic majority cities seal.
+Arabic names are shown on some seals of Arabic majority cities.

 It is semi-official and used in ethnically mixed cities including Jerusalem, Haifa, and Tel Aviv-Yafo, as well as on most highway signage, official websites, and public buildings in areas with significant Arabic-speaking populations.